 A shift in administration of the school in 1880 raised questions about whether the problems rested solely with the students.
 It also brought to attention the matter of the boys’ general education.
 The changes at Kohimarama were part of major educational developments that came with the dissolution of the provinces in 1876 and the introduction of a national state education system the following year.
 The establishment of the Department of Education under the auspices of the 1877 Education Act and the appointment of Rev. William Habens as the first Inspector General of Schools provided a central education bureaucracy to which specialist institutions like the Kohimarama Naval Training School could be transferred.
 The shift from Marine to Education Department in 1880 coupled with apparent unrest amongst staff prompted a governmental inquiry into the management and working of the school.

 Habens was dissatisfied also that a naval officer had the role of schoolmaster, and that there had been 14 appointments to the position.
-He was concerned that many boys were having to ‘go out into the world unable to read with comfort or to write a decent letter’ (AJHR 1880 H-01g: 5), and argued that a trained or certificated teacher, appointed under the Education Act, would have the required technical skills to make better use of the limited time available for this aspect of the boys’ education.
+He was concerned that many boys were having to ‘go out into the world unable to read with comfort or to write a decent letter’ (AJHR 1880 H-01g: 5).
+He argued that a trained or certificated teacher, appointed under the Education Act, would have the required technical skills to make better use of the limited time available for this aspect of the boys’ education.
 He also advocated teaching the boys in two ability groups (classified as the most ‘forward’ and ‘backward’), and that inspection for this aspect of the school’s work be taken over by the senior inspector from the Auckland Education Board.
 On a return visit in May 1881, Habens was able to report that these recommendations had been implemented.
 By this time a new training ship Kohimarama was in place, farm equipment had been purchased, and the Secretary for Education, John Hislop, had advanced the idea that the school might, without altering its status under the Naval Training Schools Act, be proclaimed an industrial school under the Neglected and Criminal Children Act.

 The end of the school

 Perhaps the most damning evidence against the school was its failure to fulfil its vocational purpose.
 In his 1880 report Habens cited statistics relating to the outcomes of the boys’ schooling.
 Of the 150 who had passed through the school, only 65 had gone to sea, 22 of whom had subsequently deserted.
 While Habens saw this as evidence of the ‘vagrant habits of the boys, and the presence of a criminal element among them’, Hislop had a different view, that it was possibly a result of the ‘harsh and improper treatment of the boys by the masters of vessels’ (AJHR 1881 E-6a: 27).
 A further 29 students had been apprenticed on land and at the time of the report, only 19 remained in service.
 This signalled a trend that had been anticipated in the setting up of the school, that some pupils would be ill-suited to sea service, but would benefit from opportunities to pursue other occupations of an industrial nature.
 Throughout the debates, naval training schools had been linked to industrial schools.
 While some parliamentarians believed a separate institution was unnecessary given that the existing industrial schools were able to have their boys apprenticed to ships if they desired, for others it was believed that ‘there was an advantage in having other schools of that character training children of the same class … to different pursuits’ (NZPD 1874: 745).
 The country had many needs and the school did not seem to be meeting those for which it was established.
-By the end of March 1882, the majority of the boys had been sent to service or to their families.
+By the end of March 1882, the majority of the boys had been sent into service or to their families.
 The remaining 12 were committed by the Resident Magistrate to form the core of a new Kohimarama Industrial School.